top of page

 • what motivates you to achieve even better results?

-• how do you cope with difficult, crisis situations?
+• how do you cope with difficult, crises?

 • how do you see changes - as an opportunity or an obstacle?
 How quickly will you adapt to changes?